Jesssullivan/Lang_Basics/Ruby/README.md

 "tetrah.rb" now functional as a bare-bones plugin for Sketchup.

-…Success with the tetrahedron on a tilt:  See here: http://mathworld.wolfram.com/RegularTetrahedron.html
+…Success with the Tetrahedron on a tilt:  See here: http://mathworld.wolfram.com/RegularTetrahedron.html